 I.e The file locations should now be;

-Using the remote control of your box, navigate to the Openvpn add-on by Menu button -> Setup -> System -> Network -> OpenVPN and start the service.
+Using the remote control of your box, navigate to the Openvpn add-on by clicking on the Menu button -> Setup -> System -> Network -> OpenVPN and start the service.

 If you get a green Running word displayed on your screen, it means you’ve already connected to our service.